Olde English Bulldogge -

-Different dogs were then encouraged, one at a time, to try immobilise the bull by clamping their jaws onto it's nose which was the most sensitive part of the beast.
+Different dogs were then encouraged, one at a time, to try immobilize the bull by clamping their jaws onto it's nose which was the most sensitive part of the beast.

-Inexperienced dogs often headed straight for the bull's head which usually ended up with them being gorged or tossed into the air.
+Inexperienced dogs often headed straight for the bull's head which usually ended up with them being gored or tossed into the air.

 If they were lucky, the dogs landed on a spectator or were caught by their owners and escaped relatively unscathed from their ordeal.

 Unsurprisingly, they were then rather reluctant to go back into the ring for another go!

 Experienced dogs crept along on their stomachs, keeping low to avoid the horns and then jumped on the bull's nose when it bent down to show it's horns.